DeltaResero/IceWMCP/README.md

 This fork serves as a continuation of the original IceWM Control Panel, created to modernize and resume its development.
-The control panel integrates several open source components to provide an easy and comprehensive configuration tool for IceWM.
+The control panel integrates several open source components to provide a comprehensive graphical configuration tool for Ice Window Manager (IceWM).

 ## Status